DinoChiesa/devjam3-20170405/Labs/Core/10-Composite-APIs/README.md

    ![](./media/image_3.png)

+6. Scroll down to select an AssignMessage policy.
+Name it and Add the policy.

    ![](./media/image_4.png)

 6. Modify the policy to reflect a request with the appropriate query parameters for the Google Geolocation API.